dentarg/auth0-blog/_posts/authentication-provider-best-practices-centralized-login.markdown

 Centralized login is the most secure and maintainable standards-based approach to logging in with an authentication provider.
 Unlike embedded login, it is safer from cross-origin attack vectors and poses no danger to the authorization server.
 Centralized login is [best current practice for native mobile apps](https://auth0.com/blog/oauth-2-best-practices-for-native-apps/), and OAuth providers like [Google no longer support embedded login strategies](https://developers.googleblog.com/2016/08/modernizing-oauth-interactions-in-native-apps.html).

+{% include tweet_quote.html quote_text="Centralized login is safer from cross-origin attack vectors and poses no danger to the authorization server." %}

 Auth0 provides a [secure, customizable centralized login strategy](https://auth0.com/docs/hosted-pages/login) that works with [social IdPs](https://auth0.com/docs/connections#social) (such as Google, Facebook, Twitter, etc.), [enterprise IdPs](https://auth0.com/docs/connections#enterprise) (such as Active Directory, ADFS, LDAP, etc.), custom [OAuth 2.0 integrations](https://auth0.com/docs/protocols/oauth2), [username/password databases](https://auth0.com/docs/connections#database-and-custom-connections), [passwordless authentication](https://auth0.com/docs/connections/passwordless) (with SMS, email, or TouchID), and more.
+You can [sign up for a free Auth0 account](https://auth0.com/signup) to try out these features and more to modernize your app's authentication and follow standards-based best practices.